Building a Community Park: 9 Steps You Should Follow

 1. Understand How to Choose a Park Location

 - Accessibility: Is the location wheelchair accessible, and can it be easily reached by public transport, car or bike?
 The easier it is to get to the park, the more use it will get.
+It’s important to build inclusive playgrounds to make everyone feel welcome.

 - Character: Is there a historic location or special area that could attract park-goers for more than just nature?
 Use your community’s unique characteristics and history to drive park traffic and strengthen community ties.